zekedvc/zekedellavechia/README.md

 ### Hi there! 👋

-<b>My name is Zeke and I am a senior Automation Engineer with severaly years of experience in QA.</b>  :computer:
+<b>My name is Zeke and I am a senior Automation Engineer with many years of experience in QA.</b>  :computer:

 ---